How to Negotiate With Debt Collectors

 Verify the Debt Before Negotiating

 Collecting debts is a business and one that's not always reputable.
 Our debts are often bought and sold to different collection agencies.
-Verify that the debt is accurate before you negotiate with a debt collector.
+Verify that the debt is accurate before you

 Do this by sending a Debt Validation Letter and DoNotPay can do this for you or explain how to do it yourself.
 This is a request for validation of the debt.
 Every consumer has the right to do this under the Fair Debt Collection Practices Act (FDCPA).